 What do doctoral programs look at when deciding which applicants to admit?

 A doctoral program’s admissions committee, often composed of full-time faculty and the program director, will look at a number of credentials when deciding which applicants to admit to the program.
+How are PhD students evaluated?
+You need to read this article to find out.
 Here are some of the things they look at:

 Curriculum vitae – You do not want to include a traditional resume in your package of application materials, but rather a C.V. which is basically an academic style resume.
 The C.V. lists your education, work experience, publications, teaching experience, and skills.
 Find a C.V. template online and get to work putting together an eye catching C.V.!
+Do you need help with crafting your Statement of Purpose?
+You need to read this post – you will definitely have a higher shot at getting in.
 Watch this video if you need more tips:

 Application essay – PhD programs generally require an application essay or statement.
 This may be a few pages long, or for more competitive programs, longer.
 It demonstrates your writing abilities, interests, and goals.
 Write a draft then have a friend or colleague who is a great writer give you some feedback.
 You need to check out this blog post on PhD Application essays if you have not done so – it is a lifesaver.